 Don’t focus so much on calories while you’re shopping.
 Instead, when you’re checking the nutrition labels, be sure to look at what the ingredients are in the foods you’re getting.
 For instance, some canned vegetables might be low in calories but are high in salt content, which can be bad for your heart.
 Opt for foods that are good sources of dietary fiber, vitamins, and minerals.
 If you can, try to avoid foods that are high in added sugars, saturated fat, trans fat, and sodium.

 You don’t need to change your entire lifestyle to boost your health.
-By making some of these small changes, you can give yourself a high-five for meeting your New Year’s resolution to boost your own (and your family’s) health.
+By making small changes and giving the health and wellness trends of 2021 a try, you can give yourself a high-five for meeting your New Year’s resolution to boost your own (and your family’s) health.